jaxspades/jax-emacs-setup/README.md

 # License
 Standard MIT License, so do whatever.
-I'm not responsible for what happens after your copy and paste or git clone or whatever. :D
+I'm not responsible for what happens after your copy and pasting shenanigans or git cloning or whatever....ing. :D